 Why getting married is exciting?

-Perhaps, the reason why Natalie is asked most of the time about her relationship than her job is because people are more exciting about relationship than other life’s undertakings.
+Perhaps, the reason why Natalie is asked most of the time about her relationship than her job is that people are more excited about a relationship than other life’s undertakings.
 But what makes marriage or relationship more interesting?

-I think it’s because marriage is a union of two totally different people – people who were raised by different set of parenting styles.
-And because they are different from each other, conflict may arise any time.
+I think it’s because marriage is a union of two totally different people – people who were raised by a different set of parenting styles.
+And because they are different from each other, conflict may arise anytime.
 So making marriage thrive is a huge challenge.
-This makes people wonder how relationship goes between two people.
+This makes people wonder how the relationship goes between two people.